-- (1) Each COTP/FMSC will use the enclosed guidelines to develop and maintain an AMSP and an associated AMS Assessment and exercise program that conforms to the requirements contained in 33 C.F.R.
-Part 103 and Reference (a).
-These plans may include; State and local Urban Areas Security Initiative (UASI) Emergency Operations Plans, and other geographic sub-plans as annexes as long as the entire COTP Zone is covered.
-Where a region-wide AMSP has been established and major sub-areas are addressed using AMSC subcommittees, ensure these geographically defined areas are included as annexes to the Plan. - (2) Separate AMSPs may be prepared for individual ports when there are compelling reasons, subject to the concurrence of the AMSP Approving Authority. - (3) COTPs/FMSCs will use the MSRAM as an assessment tool to support the development of AMS Assessments as described in Enclosure (3). - (4) Ensure PCII is not contained within the AMSP, and is safeguarded separately. - (5) AMSPs will be submitted by the COTP/FMSC in an electronic format to their District Commander for review in accordance with the Plan Review Authority's direction and Reference (m). - (6) COTP/FMSC will upload approved AMSPs in the appropriate HOMEPORT "Sensitive But Unclassified" community as per Reference (m).
+- subcommittees, ensure these geographically defined areas are included as annexes to the Plan. - (2) Separate AMSPs may be prepared for individual ports when there are compelling reasons, subject to the concurrence of the AMSP Approving Authority. - (3) COTPs/FMSCs will use the MSRAM as part of the assessment tool to support the development of AMS Assessments as described in Enclosure (3). - (4) Ensure PCII is not contained within the AMSP, and is safeguarded separately. - (5) AMSPs will be submitted by the COTP/FMSC in an electronic format to their District Commander for review in accordance with the Plan Review Authority's direction and Reference (n). - (6) COTP/FMSC will upload approved AMSPs in the appropriate HOMEPORT "Sensitive But Unclassified" community as per Reference (n).

-- c.
-District Commander Responsibility - (1) District Commanders, working with the COTPs/FMSCs, will ensure timelines are met and provide any technical or drafting assistance needed. - (2) District Commanders will review all AMSPs within their District based on the criteria found in Reference (m) and this Circular, and forward the plans to the respective Area Commander for final approval. - d.
-Area Commander Responsibility

-Area Commanders will review and approve all AMSPs in accordance with the criteria found in Reference (m) and this Circular, and forward approved AMSPs to Commandant (CG-FAC).
+c.
+District Commander Responsibility.

+- (1) District Commanders, working with the COTPs/FMSCs, will ensure timelines are met and provide any technical or drafting assistance needed. - (2) District Commanders will review all AMSPs within their District based on the criteria found in Reference (n) and this Circular, and forward the plans to the respective Area Commander for final approval. - d.
+Area Commander Responsibility.
+Area Commanders will review and approve all AMSPs in accordance with the criteria found in Reference (n) and this Circular, and inform Commandant (CG-FAC) when approved AMSPs are posted in HOMEPORT.

+e.
+Headquarters Responsibility.

-- e.
-Headquarters Responsibility - (1) Commandant (CG-FAC), the Office of Port and Facility Compliance, is responsible for policy and guidance governing AMS Assessments and AMSPs, and will coordinate with Commandant (CG-CPE), the Office of Crisis and Contingency Planning and Exercise Policy, to establish and review exercise policy and guidance.
-CG-FAC is also responsible for policy and guidance governing the oversight of AMSCs and MTS stabilization and recovery policy. - (2) The Office of International and Domestic Port Security (CG-PSA) is responsible for policy and guidance governing the use of the Maritime Security Risk Analysis Model (MSRAM), and the Port Security Assessment (PSA) program.
+- (1) Commandant (CG-5P), the Office of Port and Facility Compliance (CG-FAC), is responsible for policy and guidance governing AMS Assessments and AMSPs, and will coordinate with Commandant (CG-5R), the Office of Contingency Preparedness and Exercise Policy (CG-CPE), to establish and review exercise policy and guidance.
+CG-FAC is also responsible for policy and guidance governing the oversight of AMSCs and MTS stabilization and recovery policy. - (2) The Office of International and Domestic Port Security (CG-PSA) is responsible for policy and guidance governing the use of the MSRAM, and the Port Security and Resiliency Assessment (PSRA) program.